klm127/scaf/Readme.md

 `scaf root { . | path }` Makes the current directory or _path_ the root for scaf templates to be saved.

-`scaf add { subdirectory { infotxt } | . { infotxt } }` Create a scaf template from the current directory or subdirectory.
+`scaf add { { . | subdir} { alias { infotxt } }}` Create a scaf template from the current directory or subdirectory.
 If the current directory is used, and no alias is provided, you will be prompted for a name for your template.
 If a subdirectory, the subdirectory name will be used. `.git` folders will be ignored.

-`scaf <template> { subdirectory }` Scaffold one of your templates into the currect directory or the subdirectory if supplied.
+`scaf load <template> { subdirectory }` Scaffold one of your templates into the currect directory or the subdirectory if supplied.

 `scaf info <template>` Get a description of the given template.

 `scaf set <template> <info>` Set the information for a template that can be referenced later.

 `scaf remove <template>` Remove a given template.

+`scaf rename <template> <newname>` Rename a given template.
+Info will also be moved over.

 `scaf help` Get help about scaf.